-It is known as one of the most sought after wood joints, which look elegant and beautiful.
+It is known as one of the most sought-after wood joints, which look elegant and beautiful.
 The joint is also strong that it can be relied on for your wood projects.

-It is also a chosen joint by many woodworkers because it can add a touch of elegance in their projects.
+It is also a chosen joint by many woodworkers because it can add a touch of elegance to their projects.
 However, you need to learn some techniques to come up with the joint, such as hand cutting or using a jig.